-Gilbert Lawson discovering that his father never cared about him, and will only let him have the company if he agrees to never tell anyone who his parents are.
+Gilbert Lawson discovering that his father never cared about him, and will only let him have the company if he agrees to never tell anyone who his father is.

-To elaborate, Lawson is black and his father is Pierce's more racist father Cornelius.
-So imagine spending your whole life mastering your father's game and winning and being presented with a legal document that makes it illegal for him to say who his real parents are.
+To elaborate, Lawson is black and his father is Pierce's even more racist father Cornelius.
+So imagine spending your whole life mastering your father's game and winning and being presented with a legal document that makes it illegal for you to say who your real father is.
 All because it would tarnish the pure Hawthorne name.

 The study group deciding to help Gilbert.